 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
+What you must pay when you get these services

-Depending on your level of income and Medicaid eligibility, you pay either a 0% or 20% coinsurance for Outpatient Hospital Services.
+Depending on your level of income and Medicaid eligibility, you pay either a 0% or 20% coinsurance for Medicare covered Outpatient Observation Services.